preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 Button Style
 *******************
-These settings are available for Style (Available to the right of GENERAL for most buttons):
+These settings are available for Style (Available to the right of GENERAL for most buttons, see image above):

 .. image:: action-button-65-style.png